thelegendaryboy64/LightNexus/UpdateNotes.md

 # Update notes
+# Beta 4
+ - Emoji support!
+Express your emotions with emoticons with this new update! 😄🐧
 # Beta 3
  - Added Bluetooth support for Bluetooth enabled devices in installer.sh.
  - Added NTFS FS support for 🪟-formatted drives